Docs

 if (e.data?.source !== 'humansurvey') return

-const f = document.getElementById('hs-survey')
+const f = document.getElementById('hs-form')

 if (e.data.type === 'resize') f.style.height = e.data.height + 'px'